 manufacturers such as JEP were hit by huge shortages in raw materials.
 However by 1948 things had recovered, and a range of HO gauge trains

-were added to the line.
-It was during this period that products such as the R 232, the 2D2 9101 and the famous passenger cars were produced.
+It was during this period that products such as the R 232, the 2D2 9101, the PLM 2-8-2, BB 8100, CC 7100 and the

+Track and trains remained 3-rail however.
 The company competed with the likes of Hornby France,

 Jouef, Edobaud, Marescot and LR (Le Rapide), and

 other French manufacturers.
 The post war products where completely different than previous production.

 While the engines became more scale like models, the entire line of rolling stock and passenger cars

 were produced without modification for 35 years, except for the inclusion of automatic couplers in 1952.